-For purposes of this policy, "Company" means Emergent Holdings, Inc. and all of its subsidiaries.
-Any reference in this policy to "Emergent Holdings, Inc." or "Company" is intended to be a reference to all such entities.
+For purposes of this policy, "company" means Emergent Holdings, Inc. and all of its subsidiaries.
+Any reference in this policy to "Emergent Holdings, Inc." or "company" is intended to be a reference to all such entities.

-This policy is applicable to all employees, officers and directors of the Company and its subsidiaries.
-By board resolution, this policy applies to Company Boards of Directors and members of the board committees.
-Where applicable, separate sections are used to address the Government Sponsored Healthcare Programs and Property and Casualty Company business units.
+This policy is applicable to all workforce members, officers and directors of the company and its subsidiaries.
+By board resolution, this policy applies to company boards of directors and members of the board committees.
+Where applicable, separate sections are used to address the Government Sponsored Healthcare Programs and Property and Casualty company business units.

-The term "workforce member" refers to individuals who perform duties or render services for or on behalf of the Company regardless of the type of employment or contractual agreement, including, but not limited to: full-time employees, part-time employees, temporary employees, contingent workers, interns, contractors and consultants.
+The term "workforce member" refers to individuals who perform duties or render services for or on behalf of the company regardless of the type of employment or contractual agreement, including, but not limited to: full-time employees, part-time employees, temporary employees, contingent workers, volunteers, interns, contractors and consultants.

-"Enterprise" means the Company (Emergent Holdings, Inc. and all of its subsidiaries) and its parent company.

-Vendors and independent contractors will be given a copy of the Emergent Holdings, Inc. Code of Business Conduct policy.
-All are expected to comply with this policy.
+"Enterprise" means the company (Emergent Holdings, Inc. and all of its subsidiaries) and its parent company.
+Third parties, including vendors, and agents will have access to the Emergent Holdings, Inc. Code of Business Conduct.
+All are expected to comply with our Code of Business Conduct.